 Evergreen plants and trees actually also had a special meaning long before the advent of Christianity.
 People used to hang evergreen boughs (pine, spruce or fir) over their doors and windows during winter.
 They believed that it would keep away witches, ghosts, evil spirits and illness.

 Nowadays, we associate putting up and decorating an evergreen tree with Christmas for lots of reasons.
 It may relate to the birth of Christ (Christians) or it is simply used to increase cosiness during the many dark days.
 The reason why we traditionally use fir trees is because they are evergreen.
 Which means that even during the winter, they remain bright green.

-Now that it’s clear why we started putting up Christmas trees, we move on to decorations.
+Now that it’s clear why we started putting up Christmas trees, we move on to festive decorations.
 Nowadays, tinsel and baubles are very popular Christmas tree decorations.
 People started using tinsel around the 1600s to reflect the flickering of candle flames.
-Baubles on the other hand, originate from a Roman tradition.
+Baubles, on the other hand, originate from a Roman tradition.
 The tradition of hanging fruit from trees.
-Around 1800s inventor, Hans Greiner produced glass ornaments in the shape of fruits and nuts.
+Around 1800, inventor Hans Greiner produced glass ornaments in the shape of fruits and nuts.
 And so it all started.

 Fun facts about Christmas trees